 It’s Flu Season…Again

 Last year’s flu season was the worst on record, per the CDC.
 Shared spaces and devices make offices and workplaces perfect places for flu germs to spread.
-As an article inshows, 40% of employees with the flu admit to coming to work and 10% attend a social gathering while sick.
+As an article in HR Dive shows, 40% of employees with the flu admit to coming to work and 10% attend a social gathering while sick.
 Should an employee contract the flu, employers need to have policies in place that empower and encourage workers to stay home when sick.

 In “Threat of Another Nasty Flu Season Prompts Workplaces to Be Proactive,” Workforce echoes the importance of the flu shot and a no-tolerance policy toward sick employees coming to the office.
 Policies and a culture that encourage self care over powering through an illness can help foster calling in when needed.
 The article also reinforces other preventative behaviors like hand washing, staying home while feverish, and coughing into your elbow.